ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 ### 2. Prepare

 Your grant information needs to be transformed into 360Giving data, using the correct formatting and headings.
-You can use the [360Giving Data Quality Tool](https://dataquality.threesixtygiving.org/) to check if your data is ready to be published.
+You can use the <a href="https://dataquality.threesixtygiving.org/" target="_blank">360Giving Data Quality Tool</a> to check if your data is ready to be published.

 For many publishers, preparing their data is a manual process that involves converting data exported into a spreadsheet from a grants management system.
 However, some grants management systems make it possible to export data with some or all of the preparations needed to convert the information into 360Giving data built-in.